SrijanBadhya/Debsoc/Running the PES Debsoc.md

 (I'm only impacted if there was a lack of transparency, like if I missed my mom's birthday to be at the session on day 3, and now suddenly the debsoc tells me I could have come tomorrow.
 This is solved by group 2 people having to put extra effort anyway, like having to dm a club head, or having to hope that they make it through the 'unofficial recruitments' (something we did in 2025 which I'll mention later)).
 Group 1 people still get the benefit of peace of mind of completing their task, which they earned by being there on time.

-Group 2 is already assumed to not take debsoc seriously, so if accommodating them makes them lazier and causes half of them to drop out soon, it's still a net positive because these are people you wouldn't have had to begin with.
+Group 2 is already assumed to not take the Debsoc seriously, so if accommodating them makes them lazier and causes half of them to drop out soon, it's still a net positive because these are people you wouldn't have had to begin with.

+People's interest in debate can fall or rise over time, based on what they discover about debate as time passes, and whether they like what they discover.
+A l